folio-org/raml-module-builder/README.md

  - `endpoint` - API endpoint
  - `headers` - Default headers are passed in if this is not populated: Content-type=application/json, Accept: plain/test
  - `RollBackURL` - URL to call if the request is unsuccessful [a non 2xx code is returned].
 Note that if the Rollback URL call is unsuccessful, the response error object will contain the following three entries with more info about the error (`rbEndpoint`, `rbStatusCode`, `rbErrorMessage`)
- - `cachable` - Whether to call the response
+ - `cachable` - Whether to cache the response
  - `BuildCQL` object - This allows you to build a simple CQL query string from content within a JSON object.
 For example:
 `
 Response userResponse =